-At Hooke & Co.
-Business Strategy we use a business prioritisation tool called a weighted prioritisation matrix to make sense of complex situations.
+At We Grow Businesses Ltd we use a business prioritisation tool called a weighted prioritisation matrix to make sense of complex situations.
 Here’s how it works.

-We use this tool because it allows us to make sense of complex situations where there are lots of different options to consider, and lots of different factors to take into account.
+This tool allows us to make sense of complex situations where there are lots of different options to consider, and lots of different factors to take into account.

 When our clients have a lot at stake it allows us to say to them, “Given all the things we’ve considered, these are your best options for success.”